FacilityApi/FacilityApi.github.io/define/index.md

 # Define API

-You can describe the operations of an API in one of the supported API definition languages:
+Describe the operations of your API in one of the supported API definition languages:

 * [Facility Service Definition (FSD)](/define/fsd)
 * [Swagger (OpenAPI) 2.0](/define/swagger)